RWK History

 The focus on contesting continued throughout the decade, but in the late 70s, the members who were big into contesting left the Klub and founded the DFW Contest Club.

-Other companies in the Richardson area that contributed members to the RWK were Electrospace Systems Inc (ESI), a major defense and communications company (now part of Raytheon).
+Other companies in the Richardson area that contributed members to the RWK were Electrospace Systems Inc (ESI), a major defense and communications company (now part of Raytheon), and Continental Electronics, a manufacturer of high-power broadcast equipment.

 Richardson Grows Up (1980-2000)

 During the 80s, Richardson expanded greatly and with it many technical industries and companies, including Ericsson, Alcatel, Nortel, Texas Instruments, Samsung, and more.
-It became known worldwide as the home of the “Telecom Corridor” for its US headquarters of Northern Telecom (Nortel) and many other telecom related companies.
+Richardson became known worldwide as the home of the “Telecom Corridor” for its US headquarters of Northern Telecom (Nortel) and many other telecom related companies, still with a heavily technical population.

 By 2000, Richardson’s population had increased to over 90,000 (which doesn’t include the surrounding suburbs), with a greater than 50% percentage having a Bachelor’s Degree.
 All of those tech-heavy companies and educated workforce brought an interest in ham radio, and RWK’s membership reflected a “who’s who” in the tech community.